AlexxNB/svelte-docs/docs_src/src/pages/writing/includes.md

 ### topbar.md

-There you can manage right section of the topbar.
+Play with right section of the topbar.
 For example add some links there:

 ```markdown
 * [Home](/)